 Model Railroads and More

 If your kids can’t get enough of trains, don’t stop there.
-The Swamp Creek & Western Model Railroad Association operates a model railroad housed in the old freight room of the Edmonds Amtrak BNSF station.
-Their annual open house is the first Saturday of December, but there’s one more shot to visit during their monthly open house, the third Tuesday of the month.
+The Swamp Creek & Western Model Railroad Association operates a model railroad housed in the old freight room of the Edmonds Amtrak Train station.
+Their annual open house is the first Saturday of December, but there’s one more chance to visit during their monthly open house, the third Tuesday of the month.
 Still can’t get enough?
 Put a model train on your shopping list and visit Edmonds Hobby Shop and Model Machinist Center.

 You may find the perfect gift for them at Teri’s Toybox or Edmonds Bookshop.
 The Wishing Stone is a magical place for kids, featuring a cave wall inside with fossils, minerals, shells, stones, spheres, jewelry and all kinds of natural wonders.
 One more stop at Glazed and Amazed will give the kids some hands-on time to paint their own pottery.

 Check out our holiday calendar so you don’t miss a thing at edmondsholidays.com.
-Create Your Family’s Tradition in Edmonds.

 WHILE IN EDMONDS, VISIT OUR UNIQUE LOCAL SHOPS AND TASTY RESTAURANTS!